Climate change and poverty: Agricultural production and food security

 There has been considerable research comparing the interrelated processes of climate change on agriculture.
 Climate change affects rainfall, temperature, and water availability for agriculture in vulnerable areas.
 It also affects agriculture in several ways including productivity, agricultural practices, environmental effects, and distribution of rural space.
+Extreme events such as droughts, disease, and pests will be heavily impacted resulting in an increase of food prices from 3-84% by the year 2050.
 Additional numbers affected by malnutrition could rise to 600 million by 2080.
 Climate change could worsen the prevalence of hunger through direct negative effects on production and indirect impacts on purchasing powers.

 Water insecurity

 Of the 3 billion growth in population projected worldwide by the mid-21st century, the majority will be born in countries already experiencing water shortages.
 As the overall climate of the earth warms, changes in the nature of global rainfall, evaporation, snow, and runoff flows will be affected.
 Safe water sources are essential for survival within a community.
 Manifestations of the projected water crisis include inadequate access to safe drinking water for about 884 million people as well as inadequate access to water for sanitation and water disposal for 2.5 billion people.
-With a population ranging between 198 to 210 million people in Nigeria, existing sanitation and water infrastructural facilities remain inadequate with 2.2billion people lacking access to safe water and 4.2 billion lacking safe sanitations both in the rural and urban areas.
+As waters become warmer, hazardous algae and other bacteria growth increase, not only contaminating the water that we drink but also the seafood that we consume.
+With a population ranging between 198 and 210 million people in Nigeria, existing sanitation and water infrastructural facilities remain inadequate with 2.2billion people lacking access to safe water and 4.2 billion lacking safe sanitations both in the rural and urban areas.